 Have you ever tried entering a short trade thinking the bullish trend is losing momentum and the price of the security you’re trading is about to bite the dust, only for you to receive a margin call?
 Then, you’ve just fallen victim to the bear trap.

-In this article, we will cover what the bear trap is, how to spot it, answer a few of your questions and show you how to avoid it in real time.
-Let’s get straight into it.
+In this article, we will cover what the bear trap is, how to spot it, answer a few of your questions, and show you how to avoid it in real-time.
+Let’s get straight into it and discuss the bear trap trading strategy.

 Picture this: you are on your typical day, trying to scan through the market and analyze your favorite trading pair or stock.
 The price has been forming a succession of higher highs and higher lows, indicating the price is soaring high; it begins to look like the price has taken off without taking you along on the ride.